 How Often Should I Get an Electrocardiogram (ECG)?

 An electrocardiogram (ECG) test provides significant information about the electrical activity of the heart, which aids in identifying and diagnosing numerous cardiac problems.
 Regular ECG tests can be an important or even helpful measurement, especially for people with specific risk factors and heart illnesses, as they help to monitor their heart health.
 ECG testing is available at Express Healthcare LLC.
 For more information, contact us today or schedule an appointment online.
-We have convenient locations in College Park MD, New Carrollton MD, Falls Church VA, and Berwyn Height, MD to serve you.
+We are conveniently located at 4701 Melbourne Place College Park, MD 20740.

 Table of Content: